16 Comments

 Unfortunately, Migraciones hasn’t made public for how long foreigners, who overstayed their time as a tourist in Peru, must be out of the country before they can come back.
 So, the following is only partly based on official Peruvian regulations.

 The official rules for being in Peru as a tourist are quite clear.
-As explained in detail above under point “How long can I stay in Peru as a tourist” most nationalities can stay in Peru as a tourist for up to 90 days in a 180-day period (so, up to 3 months in Peru and at least 3 months out of Peru) and a combined 183 days in a 365-day period (so, adding the number of days from all your stays as a tourist within one year can’t exceed half a year).
+As explained in detail above under point “How long can I stay in Peru as a tourist” most nationalities can stay in Peru as a tourist for up to 90 days in a 180-day period (so, up to 3 months in Peru and at least 3 months out of Peru) and 183 accumulated days in a 365-day period (so, adding the number of days from all your stays as a tourist within one year counted from your first entry can’t exceed half a year).

 With this being said, it’s impossible for anyone to exactly tell you when you can return to Peru after you overstayed.
 But we at least can give some general guidelines.